isiahmeadows/mithril.js/mvp-utils.md

         - `error(error)` - An error occurred when creating or destroying the resource.
         - `destroyed()` - Resource is successfully destroyed
     - `ref:` - This provides a `destroy()` callback as its `ref`, so you can manually and gracefully destroy the resource.
-    - This is also a state reducer factory, so yes, you can use it in your state reducers, too.
-And it's zero-dependency, so it doesn't care whether you return vnodes or something else entirely.

 This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/async.mjs), with an optimized implementation [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/optimized/async.mjs).